Appracatappra/AddToSiriButton/Sources/AddToSiriButton/AddToSiriButton.docc/AddToSiriButton.md

 ```

-> NOTE: `AddItemIntent` is a **Custom Intent** added to a Swift Project in the code above, how to create and implement an intent is beyond the scope of the document.
+> `AddItemIntent` is a **Custom Intent** added to a Swift Project in the code above, how to create and implement an intent is beyond the scope of the document.
 Please see Apple's documentation for assistance.

-# Documentation

-The **Package** includes full **DocC Documentation** for all features.